rzarajczyk/rzarajczyk.github.io/macos-setup.md

 ## Homebrew & coreutils & command line tools installation
  * [Homebrew](https://brew.sh/) - must-have package manager for MacOS
- * [coreutils](https://www.gnu.org/software/coreutils/) - GNU version of coreutils; MacOS is shipped with custom version of coreutils, which works not in the same way as the GNU ones
+ * [coreutils](https://www.gnu.org/software/coreutils/) - GNU version of coreutils; MacOS is shipped with custom version of coreutils, which works in a slightly different way than the GNU ones
  * other software of my choice

 <!--LISTING(resources/macos-install-brew-coreutils.sh)-->